Derivative Techniques Review: Chain Rule, Logarithmic Differentiation & Inverse Function Derivatives

 Logarithmic Differentiation

-When a function is a massive product and quotient of powers, direct use of the product rule is a nightmare.
-Instead, take \(\ln\) of both sides.
+When a function is a large product and quotient of powers, direct application of the product rule is unwieldy.
+Instead, one takes \(\ln\) of both sides.

 Example from class: Find \(R'(1)\) where